Chromium-6 Questions and Answers

 You can also contact the city or water company that provides your water for more information.

-If your water comes from a domestic well, you may want to test your drinking water for chromium-6.
-The water district recommends that you use a certified laboratory.
-For a list of local labs go to this link.
+If your water comes from a private domestic well, you may want to test your drinking water for chromium-6.
+The water district recommends that you use a laboratory that is certified to test drinking water.

-What if my water has chromium-6 above the proposed drinking water standard?
+What if my water has chromium-6 above the drinking water standard?

 If your water comes from a domestic well, you are not subject to state water quality regulations.
 To protect your health, you may want to consider treating your water if it contains chromium-6 (or any other substances) at levels above drinking water standards.